oxfordroadmapping/country-profiles-clean-up-zh_hant/south-asia/bhutan.md

 ADB, BIMSTEC, CP, FAO, G-77, IBRD, ICAO, IDA, IFAD, IFC, IMF, Interpol, IOC, IOM (observer), IPU, ISO (correspondent), ITSO, ITU, MIGA, NAM, OPCW, SAARC, SACEP, UN, UNCTAD, UNESCO, UNIDO, UNISFA, UNTSO, UNWTO, UPU, WCO, WHO, WIPO, WMO, WTO (observer)

 ### 駐美國的外交代表機構
-- `chief of mission`: Ambassador/Permanent Representative to the United Nations (vacant); Chargé d'Affaires Phuntsho NORBU (since October 2022); note - also serving as the Deputy Permanent Representative to the UN
+- `外交代表負責人`: Ambassador/Permanent Representative to the United Nations (vacant); Chargé d'Affaires Phuntsho NORBU (since October 2022); note - also serving as the Deputy Permanent Representative to the UN
-- `telephone`: [1] (212) 682-2371
+- `電話號碼`: [1] (212) 682-2371
 - `FAX`: [1] (212) 661-0551
-- `email address and website`: consulate.pmbny@mfa.gov.bt  https://www.mfa.gov.bt/pmbny/
+- `電子郵件地址和網站`: consulate.pmbny@mfa.gov.bt  https://www.mfa.gov.bt/pmbny/
-- `consulate(s) general`: 343 East, 43rd Street, New York, NY 10017
+- `總領事館`: 343 East, 43rd Street, New York, NY 10017
 **note**:  although Bhutan and the United States do not have diplomatic relations, the two countries established consular relations on 23 July 1986; the Consulate General of the Kingdom of Bhutan was established in New York with an officer from the Permanent Mission of the Kingdom of Bhutan to the United Nations holding dual accreditation as the Consul General with consular jurisdiction in the US

 ### 駐該國的美國外交代表
-- `embassy`: none; frequent informal contact is maintained via the US embassy in New Delhi (India) and Bhutan's Permanent Mission to the UN
+- `大使館`: none; frequent informal contact is maintained via the US embassy in New Delhi (India) and Bhutan's Permanent Mission to the UN

 ### 旗幟說明
 divided diagonally from the lower hoist-side corner; the upper triangle is yellow and the lower triangle is orange; centered along the dividing line is a large black and white dragon facing away from the hoist side; the dragon, called the Druk (Thunder Dragon), is the emblem of the nation; its white color stands for purity and the jewels in its claws symbolize wealth; the background colors represent spiritual and secular powers within Bhutan: the orange is associated with Buddhism, while the yellow denotes the ruling dynasty